bjon1/godot-game/Caufaglione-devlog.md

 ### 2024-10-18 - 6hrs: Upgrade system revamped
 * Upgrade buttons are now individual scenes
 * Upgrade buttons are added and removed from one dictionary to handle all upgrades
-* Fixed bug with xapitalizatio mismatch
+* Fixed bug with capitalization mismatch
-* Limited firerate upgrade to decrease by 0.2 seconds
+* Limited fire rate upgrade to decrease by 0.2 seconds

 ### 2024-10-16 - 3hrs: Made enemies chase player & leveling up pauses the game
 * Game now pauses with Engine.time_scale = 0 as opposed to disabling movement